 Yeah, it doesn’t work like this.
 It’s not something you can control easily.
 But I have noticed that when I write about things that happened and made me feel stressed, worried or angry, I get calmer.

 I’m not so sure why this happens, but if I had to guess, it does because you let things out.
-It also works partially when you say what bothers you out loud.
-But I’ve noticed that when I do, I keep saying the same things over and over again and obsessing a little over them.
+It also works partially when you say out loud what bothers you.
+But I’ve noticed that when I do, I keep saying the same things over and over again and obsessing over them.

 When I write them out, I write them down once and then I feel lighter.
 I stop thinking over things that happened in the past.
 I believe that it’s like when you have a lot to do and you write them down.
 It’s on paper, so when you close your journal, the thoughts are out of sight, out of mind. 😉